tednaleid/kafka-esque/README.md

     1 topics:
       topic "testtopic" with 1 partitions:
         partition 0, leader 1, replicas: 1, isrs: 1

+To ignore cert checking (if you didn't modify the /etc/hosts file), you can disable hostname checking on `kcat` with:

+    -X ssl.endpoint.identification.algorithm=none

 ### clean up docker-compose containers and create sample topics loaded with data